xaanya/devops24/examinations/09/README.md

 # QUESTION A

-Make a copy of the playbook from the previous examination, and modify it so that the task that sets the password is injected via an Ansible variable, instead of as a plain text string in the playbook.
+Make a copy of the playbook from the previous examination, call it `09-mariadb-password.yml` and modify it so that the task that sets the password is injected via an Ansible variable, instead of as a plain text string in the playbook.

 # QUESTION B

-When the [QUESTION A] is solved, use `ansible-vault` to store the password in encrypted form, and make it possible to run the playbook as before, but with the password as an Ansible Vault secret instead.
+When the [QUESTION A](#question-a) is solved, use `ansible-vault` to store the password in encrypted form, and make it possible to run the playbook as before, but with the password as an Ansible Vault secret instead.